The Corona crisis made you think... and you’re not the only one

 Amid the climate of uncertainty surrounding the coronavirus pandemic, people of many ages and walks of life, have started to think about the difficult subject of their mortality.
-All around the world, a surge in the amount of wills that are created can be observed.
+But the corona crisis has changed more thing than we realize.
+All around the world, we observed a surge in the amount of wills creation.
 Notary offices in every country have probably never experienced a busier year than 2020.
 Everyone is thinking, “I should probably get a will done, just in case.”

 Not only notary offices have gotten busier with will making or signing appointments, also Myend saw a huge spike in the amount of downloads.